Shaila96/simple-shell/README.md

 # A Simple Shell

 The Simple Shell is an implementation of command language interpreter with processes and input/output redirection.
-This is shell is developed in C programming language.